dhai-seminar/dhai-seminar.github.io/index.md

 Mailing list
 ===========================

-You can [subscribe to the mailing list from here](https://docs.google.com/forms/d/e/1FAIpQLSdQPssRAUxsw2ixoO0LtEXwLtgTpXtNCI9oUSDmQOv2HV5EVg/viewform?usp=sf_link), in order to received the announcements of the seminars.
+You can [subscribe to the mailing list from here](https://docs.google.com/forms/d/e/1FAIpQLSdQPssRAUxsw2ixoO0LtEXwLtgTpXtNCI9oUSDmQOv2HV5EVg/viewform?usp=sf_link), in order to receive the announcements of the seminars.